Peace At The Table is a site that collects and shares our stories of peace that have come out of a shared meal or drink.

 The shooting was just after the Muslim holiday of Eid al-Fitr which celebrates the end of Ramadan, the Islamic holy month of fasting.
 Members of the community and victim’s families were invited to some of these local end of fast dinners as a show of support and care.

 This led me to the idea of the importance of gathering and telling these kinds of stories of food and peace and healing.
-This idea helped me as well in that moment.
+This idea helped me as well at that moment.

-History, literature, religion and art, (just to name a few,) have many examples and stories about people, communities and nations that have peace and healing grow out of a shared meal or drink.
+History, literature, religion, and art, (just to name a few,) have many examples and stories about people, communities, and nations that have peace and healing growing out of a shared meal or drink.